Executive Summary:

 How Is Manuka Honey Different From Regular Honey?

 Manuka honey is a rare commodity full of delicious, natural goodness, but isn't all honey like that?
-Well, not necessarily — not all honey is created equal.
+Not necessarily—not all honey is created equal.

 It’s Raw

-Honey from commercialized and industrialized producers goes through pasteurization, which is a rigorous heating method that dehydrates honey and gives it a uniform syrupy texture, color, and consistency — all ideal traits for a shelf-stable grocery commodity.
+Commercial honey often undergoes pasteurization, a rigorous heating method that dehydrates honey and gives it a uniform texture and consistency—traits ideal for a shelf-stable grocery commodity.

-A lot of commercial honey manufacturers will take all of the honey and substitute it with what’s effectively sugar water or even high fructose corn syrup, and we believe bees deserve better than that.
+At Manukora, we remove the honey at the right time and ensure we leave plenty for the bees to survive the winter.
+Many commercial honey manufacturers take all the honey and substitute it with sugar water or high fructose corn syrup, but we believe bees deserve better.

 It’s Monofloral

-Polyfloral honey is derived from a variety of blossoms.
-Although our bees sometimes visit other plants as they roam, we test each batch to ensure authenticity and purity.
+Manuka honey is 100% monofloral, produced solely from the nectar of Manuka flowers.
+Although our bees sometimes visit other plants, we test each batch to ensure authenticity and purity.

 The Bottom Line

-Manuka honey is a rare honey variety that comes from a specific region of New Zealand, where it is derived from a seasonally limited resource since Manuka tea trees blossom for about six weeks per year at most.
+Manuka honey is a rare honey variety that comes from a specific region of New Zealand, derived from a seasonally limited resource since Manuka tea trees blossom for about six weeks per year at most.

-At Manukora, we’re proud to say that our Manuka is also ethically and sustainably produced — we believe happy bees make for the best honey, and that the planet deserves all we can give her in exchange for the goodness she provides.
+At Manukora, we’re proud to say that our Manuka honey is ethically and sustainably produced—we believe happy bees make for the best honey, and that the planet deserves all we can give her in exchange for the goodness she provides.

 With a taste and texture like no other, what are you waiting for?